gkbroderick/commentator/README.md

   - Write at least two test cases around your model behavior

 ---
-##Project Assumptions
+## Project Assumptions
+### Assumptions made leading to the current design
-  - Only going to be used on the American west coast (simplifying UTC conversion)
+  - Only going to be used on the American west coast (simplifying time conversions)
+  - Comments can be anonymous (author-less) for now
-  - no user account system necessary (all comments are anonymous)
+  - No user account system necessary yet
+  - Based on the 'DJ Comments' section of the current playlist
+  - The “playid” of each play instance from the KEXP Legacy API is unique
-  - only “media play” and “airbreak” items are necessary to list
+  - Only “media play” and “airbreak” items are necessary to list
-  - using a virtual environment for local setup
+  - Using a virtual environment for local setup
-  - the “playid” of each play instance from the KEXP Legacy API is unique
+  - Comment updates via an Ajax Post request are preferable in the UI to a full Django form submission cycle

 ---

-##Local Setup Verbose Version
+## Local Setup Verbose Version

 Make sure you have Python (preferably Python3.6 with Pip), Postgres, and Node (though please note Node is only required if you need to alter the frontend) installed on your machine.
 All three should be available with [Homebrew](https://brew.sh/).

-###Virtual Environment Setup and OS variables
+### Virtual Environment Setup and OS variables
 Set up a virtual environment for handling OS variables and installing the project's Python packages non-globally.
 There are a few ways to setup a virtual environment for Python.
 I use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/#) locally.

 Using venvwrapper, create a virtual environment with: